-A \$30.00 non-refundable registration/membership fee is due at the time of registration.
+A \$30.00 non-refundable registration/membership fee and last month's tuition (based on registration paperwork) is due at the time of registration.
 If space is not guaranteed you are not required to submit the registration/membership fee until you are notified that you child(ren) can register into the program.